 The pigs who are raised for their meat on factory farms, known as ‘porkers’, generally spend their whole lives indoors.
 Porkers are housed in crowded, concrete-floored pens with no natural materials.
 Research shows that some factory farmed pigs suffer prolonged depression because they are denied natural light, space and the opportunity to forage for food in natural surroundings.38

 For many of these pigs, the trip to the slaughterhouse is their only chance to experience life outdoors and to feel the wind and the sun.

 It’s time for action

 It is now time for the Australian Government to act and introduce better legal protections for pigs raised for food.
-The Commonwealth government must revise the Pig Code to prohibit the use of sow stalls and farrowing crates and the permanent confinement of porkers, moves which must then be reflected by the introduction or amendment of legislation by state governments.
+The Commonwealth government must revise the Model Code of Practice for the Welfare of Animals: Pigs (Third edition) to prohibit the use of sow stalls and farrowing crates and the permanent confinement of porkers, moves which must then be reflected by the introduction or amendment of legislation by state governments.

 - Read the Voiceless Briefing on sow stalls

-- Download our new report Science and Sense: the case for abolishing sow stalls
+- Download our 2013 report Science and Sense: the case for abolishing sow stalls

 - Download our Fact Sheet on the factory farming of pigs

 - Download our 2005 report From Paddocks to Prisons